Strange and Wonderful Bulbs for Gardens and Containers

-At Phoenix Perennials, we offer a variety of Fritillariafor pre-ordering through the summer and fall for pick-up or shipping in late September and early October.
+At Phoenix Perennials, we offer a variety of Fritillaria for pre-ordering through the summer and fall for pick-up or shipping in late September and early October.
 Should supplies last, we may also have them available potted up in early spring.
-Here are the species and cultivars we are offering for fall 2019:
+Here are the species and cultivars that we often offer:

 With its pendulous green and burgundy bells Fritillaria elwesii is for sophisticated gardeners who like cool flowers.

 Fritillaria hermonis ssp. amana, known as a chequered lily, has unusual and sophisticated yellow green bells etched in red at the edges.

 Fritillaria imperialis ‘Argenteovariegata’ is a bold variegated cultivar with green and creamy yellow leaves and bracts, dark stems, and deep orange-red flowers.

 Fritillaria michailovskyi is a short species with pendulous burgundy bells with yellow, flared tips.
 Each stem holds 1-4 flowers.

 The nodding yellow flowers of Fritillaria pallidiflora are some of the last of the genus to bloom.